Azure/terraform-azurerm-avm-res-compute-virtualmachine/README.md

       - `principal_id`                               = (optional) - The ID of the Principal (User, Group or Service Principal) to assign the Role Definition to.
 Changing this forces a new resource to be created.
       - `role_definition_id_or_name`                 = (Optional) - The Scoped-ID of the Role Definition or the built-in role name.
 Changing this forces a new resource to be created.
 Conflicts with role\_definition\_name
       - `skip_service_principal_aad_check`           = (Optional) - If the principal\_id is a newly provisioned Service Principal set this value to true to skip the Azure Active Directory check which may fail due to replication lag.
 This argument is only valid if the principal\_id is a Service Principal identity.
 Defaults to true.
+      - `principal_type`                             = (Optional) - The type of the `principal_id`.
+Possible values are `User`, `Group` and `ServicePrincipal`.
+It is necessary to explicitly set this attribute when creating role assignments if the principal creating the assignment is constrained by ABAC rules that filters on the PrincipalType attribute.
   - `tags`                           = (Optional) - A mapping of tags to assign to the resource.

 Example Inputs: